Proposal and Submission Handbook

 Step 6 - Get institutional approval to be able to submit

 Step 1.
-Discuss with your project and intent to apply with your department chair/director and dean/supervisor because your Proposal Approval Form will automatically be routed to them for review and approval.
+Discuss your project and intent to apply with your department chair/director and dean/supervisor because your Proposal Approval Form will automatically be routed to them for review and approval.
 All approvals (signatures) are facilitated electronically in Wizehive and proposals cannot be submitted to an external funding agency for consideration without all required approvals.

 Step 2.
-Click on "External Proposal & Award Portal" button and use your StarID credentials to login.
+Go to the External Proposal & Award Portal and use your StarID credentials to login.

-- For assistance using the portal, please click on the “Portal Tutorial”
+- For assistance using the portal, go to the Portal Tutorial

 - The portal allows you to save your progress and return to saved work.